Social Health and Participation Laboratory

 General Laboratory Description

-Dr. Jessica Kersey directs the Social Health and Participation Laboratory, conducting community-engaged research to enhance social health (isolation, connection, loneliness) and participation outcomes among people with acquired brain injury.
-Dr. Kersey’s research focuses on understanding the broad environmental and social factors that influence participation outcomes, including social support, social determinants of health, and systems/services.
+Dr. Jessica Kersey directs the Social Health and Participation Laboratory, conducting community-engaged research to enhance social health (social participation and connection) outcomes among people with acquired brain injury.
+Dr. Kersey’s research focuses on understanding the environmental and social factors that influence social and community participation, including social support, social determinants of health, and accessibility of systems and services.
 She also aims to examine the effect of participation on health.
-The perspectives and priorities of consumers are at the forefront of the research being conducted in the Social Health and Participation Laboratory.
-Research is grounded in consumer-driven conceptualizations of participation and the environmental factors that influence it; consumer-driven measurement approaches; and co-designed community-based intervention.
+Research is grounded in the values, perspectives, and priorities of people with brain injury and their family members, and involves co-designed and co-delivered interventions.

 General Description of Student Activities